danlark1/miniselect/README.md

 - [Yandex ClickHouse](https://github.com/yandex/ClickHouse)

-If you are planning to use miniselect in your product, please work from one of our releases and if you wish, you can write the acknowledgement in this section for visibility.
+If you are planning to use miniselect in your product, please work from one of our releases and if you wish, you can write the acknowledgment in this section for visibility.

 Contributing